 Words hurt – and infringe on our right to safety

 Those who commit criminal acts are tried and sentenced.
 It goes without saying that those who commit hateful and racist acts or articulate slurs should be penalized as well.
 Hate speech is violent by nature and can cause direct and indirect physical and psychological harm.
-Professor Lisa Feldman Barrett of Northeastern University took a scientific approach to understanding how hate speech affects the human brain.
+Professor Lisa Feldman Barrett of Northeastern University took a scientific approach to understand how hate speech affects the human brain.
 She explained that “if words can cause stress, and if prolonged stress can cause physical harm, then certain types of speech can be a form of violence.”

-Words also create an atmosphere that incites physical harm, as evidenced in the systematic murdering of millions at the hands of the Nazis, made possible after propaganda laid the groundwork of hate.
+Words also create an atmosphere that incites physical harm, as evidenced in the systematic murdering of millions at the hands of the Nazis, made possible after propaganda laid the groundwork for hate.
 Some offensive remarks may seem harmless, but they can snowball into more volatile forms.
 Once speech reaches an extreme, it becomes too late to avoid its dangerous consequences.

 A red line must be drawn for hateful speech and conduct